chargeprice/chargeprice-api-docs/api/v1/charge_prices/index.md

 ## Request

-The following fields are to be sent in the request body, in the `attributes` section of a `charge_prices_request` object:
+The following fields are to be sent in the request body, in the `attributes` section of a `charge_price_request` object:

 | **Name**                          | **Type**      | **Presence**                      | **Example**      | **Description**                                                                                                          |
 | --------------------------------- | ------------- | --------------------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------ |